 Retail store owners must ensure customers can purchase from their e-commerce store without any speed bumps.
 They should work to build parity between the store and their e-commerce website.

-This post isn’t only about the pros and cons of an e-commerce website versus an online store.
+This post isn’t about the pros and cons of an e-commerce website versus an online store.
 It’s about the options available to you for building an e-commerce website.

 Multiple Web Design Options